Valloniidae

 Valloniidae is a taxonomic family of small and minute, air-breathing land snails, terrestrial pulmonate gastropod mollusks in the superfamily Pupilloidea.

-Anatomy
+Chromosome number

 In this family, the number of haploid chromosomes lies between 26 and 30 (according to the values in this table).

 Taxonomy

 The family Valloniidae has no subfamilies (according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005).

 Genera

 Genera within the family Valloniidae include: